 “Don’t jinx it,” I say to myself, “Don’t get your hopes up.
 Don’t think about it too much.
 Don’t plan on it happening because then it inevitably won’t happen.”

-I have a spectrum of hope that fluctuates like a needle on a compass in a hurricane, that ranges from high highs, and deep lows.
-I often struggle to find the balance between hoping with expectation that God will do something amazing on our behalf, and being afraid to hope too much so I’m not crushed when things don’t work out.
+I have a spectrum of hope fluctuating like a needle on a compass in a hurricane that ranges from highs to deep lows.
+I often struggle to find the balance between hoping with the expectation that God will do something amazing on our behalf and being afraid to hope too much so I’m not crushed when things don’t work out.
 In journeying through infertility, every month my hopes have tentatively risen before being dashed again and again.

 We started talking about baby names before Matthew and I got engaged.
-We threw out a slew of names and combinations, talking about the pros and cons of going by your middle name instead of your first.
+We threw out a slew of names and combinations, discussing the pros and cons of going by your middle name instead of your first.
 It all felt so light and exciting.
-When we got married and having kids was a reality, I knew at first we weren’t ready.
+When we got married and having kids was a reality, I knew we weren’t ready at first.
 Fresh into marriage, we were struggling with depression and anxiety on top of major life changes like moving across the country and starting new ministries.
 But then the desire to have a baby descended on me like a weight.
 The desire gained strength and grew so rapidly that it surprised me by it’s intensity.

 In our early dating conversations, we had no idea this dream, this godly desire, might not become a reality for us.
 It didn’t occur to me that I might not be able to use those baby names we’d talked about.